Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 val x = f(123)
 ```
 will inject a molecule of sort `f` with value `123` into the soup.
-The calling process will wait until some reaction consuming this molecule  starts and replies to `f` with a `String` value.
+The calling process will wait until some reaction consumes this molecule and "replies" with a `String` value.
-Only after that, the value `x` will be assigned, and the calling process will become unblocked and will continue its execution.
+Only after the reaction body executes the "reply action", the value `x` will be assigned, and the calling process will become unblocked and will continue its execution.

 ## Molecule names